shivam15009/delta-demo/README.md

 # delta-demo
-this ia a demo github to learn.
+this ia a demo git & github to learn.